- Manages the development, maintenance, and enforcement of the Cityís General Plan, zoning, subdivision, and environmental ordinances.

 SUPERVISION RECEIVED AND EXERCISED

-General direction is provided by the Community Development Director.
+General direction is provided by the Development Services Director.
 The job incumbent provides general supervision to subordinate level professional/technical and clerical staff in the Planning program area.

 This is a mid-management classification responsible for the supervision of discrete sub-departmental organizational component(s) and programs/functions within a department as determined by the Department Director, City Manager and City Council.
 The incumbent serves as a member of the City policy advisory team with responsibilities for developing means for implementing policies and procedures developed by the executive team.
 Exercises policy development and promulgation responsibilities for specific program/functional areas.
 Demonstrates technical competence while working as a team member and exercise independent judgment in a number of confidential and sensitive assignments.
 Duties and responsibilities are performed in accordance with municipal codes, ordinances, City policy, federal and state law and related regulating entities.